wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-unbounded-prime-factors-GRH/README.md

   would lower every row of Table 1 by a further factor of about `3.7`.
 The paper declines this, for the reason given in `rmk:elementary`: the sharp bracket depends on `x`, so `thm:main` would carry no numerical constant at all.
-- Table 1's rows for `r >= 10` are fixed by the range `k <= sqrt(n)` rather than
-  by the error term.
-Proposition 7.4 of the paper shows that positivity in fact persists for `k` almost as large as `n` itself, but its constants, though effective, have not been computed; no entry of Table 1 relies on it.